-- Neighborhood Bikeway: Street that has low motorized traffic volumes and speeds, and prioritizes bicycle travel through signage, pavement markings, and traffic calming features.
-Bicycle Boulevard is another term for Neighborhood Bikeway. - Paved Shoulder: Separated space for the operation of bicycles and micromobility, but are not considered dedicated travel lanes. - Conventional Bicycle Lane: Exclusive space for bicyclists and micromobility users to travel in designated lane with pavement markings, but is not separated or buffered from motor vehicle traffic. - Buffered Bicycle Lane: Separated from motor vehicle traffic by a dedicated buffer space marked on the pavement. - Separated Bicycle Lane: Separated from both motor vehicles and pedestrian traffic by a physical buffer such as bollards or constructed curb. - Sidepath: Facilities completely separated from motor vehicle traffic, built within separate right-of way (ROW), that may be used by most active modes.
+- Neighborhood Bikeway: Street that has low motorized traffic volumes and speeds, and prioritizes bicycle travel through signage, pavement markings, and traffic calming features. - Paved Shoulder: Separated space for the operation of bicycles and micromobility, but are not considered dedicated travel lanes. - Conventional Bicycle Lane: Exclusive space for bicyclists and micromobility users to travel in designated lane with pavement markings, but is not separated or buffered from motor vehicle traffic. - Buffered Bicycle Lane: Separated from motor vehicle traffic by a dedicated buffer space marked on the pavement. - Separated Bicycle Lane: Separated from both motor vehicles and pedestrian traffic by a physical buffer such as bollards or constructed curb. - Sidepath: Facilities completely separated from motor vehicle traffic, built withing separate right-of way (ROW), that may be used by most active modes.
 Depending on the context, some facilities do not currently permit electric micromobility devices other than e-bikes.